Where to stay in Alice Springs

 Although I’ve already mentioned it a couple of times, I’ll finish with this reminder.
 Although there’s a fair range of good accommodation in Alice Springs, it does get very crowded during the peak tourist season and you often can’t get the hotel you want.

 As soon as you know your dates, I would recommend booking somewhere.
-Hopefully my suggestions have helped you with that, and given you a bit of an idea of where to stay in Alice Springs.
+Hopefully, my suggestions have helped you with that, and given you a bit of an idea of where to stay in Alice Springs.